Petrol engines

 Position 1

-Designed to lock the steering lock.
-To do this, pull the key out of the ignition and turn the steering wheel until the latch clicks.
+Designed to lock the steering wheel.
+To do this, pull the key out of the ignition and turn the steering wheel until the lock clicks.

-Note: If you forget to turn off the lights or the radio after removing the key from the ignition, as soon as you open the door, a warning buzzer will remind you of this.
+Note: If you forget to turn off the light or radio after removing the key from the ignition, a warning buzzer will remind you of this as soon as you open the door.

-Attention: Remove the ignition key only after the vehicle has come to a complete stop, otherwise the steering wheel may lock while driving.
+Caution: Remove the key from the ignition only after the vehicle has come to a complete stop, otherwise the steering wheel may lock while driving.

 Position 2